 The NERA Study uses production data to support the LNG exports are from the Energy Information Administration's (EIA) 2011 World Energy Outlook, published in 2010.
 Based on EIA's latest Annual Energy Outlook (AEO) 2013 Early Release report, natural gas production levels are 15% higher.
-This is important to note, because even greater amounts of natural gas would be available not only to meet export needs, but also available to meet domestic demand.

-• For domestic natural gas producers, LNG exports "provide an opportunity...to realize additional profits by selling incremental volumes of natural gas."
+Greater amounts of natural gas would be available not only to meet export needs, but also available to meet domestic demand, an importance not to be overlooked.
+For domestic natural gas producers, LNG exports "provide an opportunity...to realize additional profits by selling incremental volumes of natural gas."

-LNG Exports are Good for U.S. Trade Relations
+LNG Exports are Good for U.S. Trade Relations and Domestic Growth